Home Information Pack: History

 Originally the HIP was going to be required from 1 June 2007.
 However, just ten days before that date, Communities Secretary Ruth Kelly announced that they would be phased in from August 2007, and initially only for larger properties.
 Between 1 August and 10 September only homes marketed with four or more bedrooms were legally required to have an HIP.
 This was extended to cover homes with three or more bedrooms from 10 September.

 On 22 November 2007 Housing Minister Yvette Cooper announced that HIPs would be rolled out to include one and two bedroom properties as of 14 December completing the Government's phased introduction of Home Information Packs to residential homes marketed for sale within England and Wales.

-First Day Marketing (FDM) is the mandatory requirement to make available all of the documents required within a HIP on the first day a home is marketed to the public.
+First Day Marketing (FDM) was the mandatory requirement to make available all of the documents required within a HIP on the first day a home was marketed to the public.
 Initially, the date was set for the requirement to commence on 31 December 2007 but was delayed until 1 June 2008 to allow a period of transition.
 A home was able to be marketed during that time providing a commitment to pay for a HIP - including the EPC - was made and the necessary documents had a reasonable expectation of being made available within 28 days.
-However, on 8 May 2008 the Housing Minister, announced a further delay to first day marketing until 31 December 2008.
+However on 8 May 2008, the housing minister announced a further delay to first day marketing, until 31 December 2008.

-Since 6 April 2009, every property required a Home Information Pack before it could be marketed.
-The full HIP is now no longer required, only the Energy Performance Certificate.
+Between 6 April 2009 and 20 May 2010, every property required a Home Information Pack before it could be marketed.
+The requirement for the full HIP was removed on 21 May 2010, only the Energy Performance Certificate requirement remained.

 Contents

-The pack had to contain the following, and should be no more than three months old when the property is first marketed:
+The pack had to contain the following, which should have been no more than three months old when the property was first marketed: